DoroMartoski/SFAdvancedAdmin/General Notes.md

 * Set up **quantity schedule** if revenue (payment) will be made all at once but the product or service be delivered in installments.
 * Set up **default schedule** if the same schedule applies to all customers.
 *

+### Delegated Administration
+* Use delegated administration to assign limited administrative rights to users E.g You can create a delegated admin to manage users of a certain role that have been assigned to the delegated admin group the admin has been added.
+**Delegated admin can:**
+* Create and edit users in specified roles and all subordinate roles that have been assigned to the delegated admin group the admin has been added.
+* Unlock users and log in as users who have granted login access to the admin.
+* Assign users to specified profiles and permissions that have been assigned to the delegated admin group the admin has been added.
+* Create public groups and manage membership in specified public groups.
+* Manage custom objects and customize neary every aspect of a custom object(s) that have been assigned to the delegated admin group the admin has been added but can't create or modify relationships on the object or set org-wide sharing defaults.
+* Administer users across all delegated groups to which the delegated admin is assigned.

+**Delegated Admin cannot: assign profiles or permission sets with "Modify All Data" permission, can't modify permission sets, see the "None Specified option when selecting a role for new users"** **need access to custom objects to access the merge fields on those objects from formulas**